Poorly known. No recent survyes; populations may be declining. MODERATE CONSERVATION CONCERN.

 The eastern wood rat is found in southern Illinois, Indiana, Ohio, and New York, south through the Allegheny Mountains to Louisiana, Alabama, Georgia, and Central Florida.
 It is absent along the AtlanticCoast from New Jersey through central South Carolina and part of east central Georgia.
 In Alabama found south of Tennessee River.

-HABITAT: Eastern wood rats inhabit rocky cliffs, fissures, or tumbled boulders on the sides of mountains.
+Eastern wood rats inhabit rocky cliffs, fissures, or tumbled boulders on the sides of mountains.
 Osage orange thickets are preferred habitat in much of Alabama.
 In Georgia and Florida, preferred habitat is low wet areas in hammocks and swamps.

-FEEDING HABITS: Eastern wood rats feed on plants, fruits, berries (dogwood, blackberry, mountain ash, and wild cherry), fruits and stalk of pokeweed and sassafras, fungi, ferns, and rhododendron.
+Eastern wood rats feed on plants, fruits, berries (dogwood, blackberry, mountain ash, and wild cherry), fruits and stalk of pokeweed and sassafras, fungi, ferns, and rhododendron.
 In Alabama, the diet consists largely of hickory nuts and paw-paw seeds.